top of page

 Average hike time: 3.5 hrs

-I had been waiting for a day where I could get an early enough start to hike the trail to Osita Point.
-Today it was a warm sunny day-a perfect for hiking.
+Today it was a warm sunny day- perfect for hiking to Osita Point.
 From the parking lot I headed 1.4 miles up the steep, aptly named, Challenge Trail.
 This section of trail has ~900ft elevation gain, so it is a great workout.
 (Note: my Stava app is convinced the elevation gain is only 778'.)
 Once I reached the trail hub, I continued straight onto Osita Point trail.
-(Depending on the language, osita has several meanings, but in Spanish is means little bear.)
+(Depending on the language, osita has several meanings, but in Spanish it means little bear.)
 This beautiful trail has a gradual incline, and in most places, is the width of a standard hiking trail.
 The trail appears well used by both hikers and bikers.
-After the trailhead there is absolutely zero signage, so there is no way to discern if you are still on the correct trail, how many miles you have hiked, or even where Osita Trail departs from Fishers Peak Trail.
-After a few miles, I could hear my inner child's voice saying "Are we there yet?
-How much longer?".
+After the trailhead there is absolutely zero signage, so there is no way to discern if you are still on the correct trail or how many miles you have hiked.

 For the first part of the hike, I had a Townsends Solitaire for company.
 Although he never showed himself, his clear, single one syllable notes were unmistakable.
-(For those of you who enjoy birding, I recently discovered the free Merlin app which allows you to record a bird call and it will tell you the species.)
-The trail winds back and forth providing stunning views of the Spanish peaks, the Sangre de Cristos, Trinidad Lake, the city of Trinidad and Fishers Peak.
+(For those of you who enjoy birding, I recently discovered the free Merlin app which allows you to record a bird call and it will tell you the species with really decent accuracy.)
+The trail winds back and forth providing stunning views of the Spanish Peaks, the Sangre de Cristos, Trinidad Lake, the city of Trinidad, and Fishers Peak.
 My favorite section of the trail passed through a stand of old ponderosa pine trees.
 (If you have a minute, stop and smell the bark of an older ponderosa pine trees-many have a vanilla or butterscotch fragrance).

 After the ponderosa stand, a view of what I assume is Osita Point emerged.
 It looked like there were a few switch backs and that I would be at the top in no time, but it is deceiving.
 The trail actually continues much further and approaches the point from the back side.
 After passing a large group of rocks on the right-hand side, the trail turns left uphill into a forested area and then seems to stop at a large ponderosa.
 There are some "do not enter" signs on a wooden fence.
 To the left there is a faint path that heads upwards through the trees.
 This might be the place where bikes are no longer allowed and Osita Trail starts.
 Unsure, I followed the trail uphill, over some steep stair sections, to the top where it made a small loop.
 There were not really any big dramatic views or places to sit, so I headed back down the trail.